google-site-verification: googlee136d56c54bcecaa.html

 top of page

-Thoughts on Gerð
+Thoughts on Gerðr

 Signs and Symbols

-Fences, gates, garden sheds, and storehouses
+Fences, gates, garden walls and enclosures

-Flower pots, frozen earth, and fertile soil
+Frozen ground and fertile soil

 Associated Names

-Gerda, Gerdhr, Gerth, Grið, and Griðr
+Gerda, Gerdhr, Gerth, Grið, Griðr

 © 2020 by Voice of Seiðr